dantegates/porter/docs/openapi_schemas.rst

 For each type, the first argument is an optional (but recommended) description.
 Objects take a ``properties`` argument of type ``dict`` specifying the names and types of each nested element.
 All types take an optional ``additional_params`` argument, also of type ``dict``, giving access to all other keys in the OpenAPI specification.

-For example, the input expected by a :class:`porter.services.PredictionService` serving a rating prediction model might look like so:
+For example, the input expected by a :class:`porter.services.PredictionService` serving rating predictions might look like so:

 .. code-block:: python